William Garrud: Early life and training

 William H. Garrud was born in 1873.
 As a physical culture instructor, specialised in boxing and wrestling, Garrud travelled around the country teaching classes.
 In 1892 while giving a class in Bath, he met Edith Williams a fellow teacher of physical education.
 They married the following year, and moved to London where William found work as a physical culture trainer for universities.
 In 1900 they watched a Jujutsu demonstration at the Alhambra Theatre by Edward William Barton-Wright.
 The Garruds became students at Barton-Wright's training facility in Soho the Bartitsu School of Arms and Physical Culture, the first known Japanese martial arts' school in Europe.
 After the school closed in 1902 they continued training under Japanese jujutsu masters Yukio Tani and Sadakazu Uyenishi who opened the School of Japanese Self Defence (Note: also known as the Picadilly School of Ju-jutsu and the Golden Square Dojo, it was the first jujutsu dojo in the U.K) at 31, Golden Square, Piccadilly Circus, London.
 While training at the Golden Square Dojo Garrud studied with the best instructors of the time including Taro Miyake, Mitsuyo Maeda, (Note: Mitsuyo Maeda is regarded today as the father of Brazilian Jiu-jitsu) Gunji Koizumi (Note: Japanese master of judo Gunji Koizumi came to be known as the father of European judo) and Akitaro Ohno.

 When Uyenishi left for Japan in 1908 Garrud took over Uyenishi's dojo.
 Edith assisted her husband with the women's and children's classes.
 Edith Garrud was also an active suffragette and led the athletic branch of the Women's Freedom League.
 (Note: in 1913 she became the trainer for Political Union leader Emmeline Pankhurst’s Bodyguard unit.)
-A year after taking over Uyenishi's dojo the Garruds divorced.
 They continued performing jujutsu on stage in music hall exhibitions and public demonstrations, where William dressed as a policeman, they also offered private instruction for members of the organisations for women's suffrage.
 Garrud, published The Complete Jujitsuan in 1914, dedicating it to "Professor S.K.
 Uyenishi "Raku".
 His book became a standard work on jujitsu, judo and self-defence and continued as such for decades, it has been republished at least seven times.
 At the outbreak of the First World War, being too old to serve Garrud joined the Volunteer Civil Force, the armed force of volunteer police officers, training its members for free in jujutsu.